UNC Asheville Scholarships (2026–2027) | Costs, Merit Aid & Honors

 Do I need to submit a separate application?
 No. If you apply for admission by the February 1 priority deadline, you are automatically considered for the University Merit Award.

 Does UNC Asheville superscore test results?
 Yes.
-The university accepts the highest subscores from multiple sittings of the SAT or ACT, so sending all results can only help.
+The university takes your best subscores from multiple sittings of the SAT or ACT to calculate a higher composite.

 🏆 Competitive Scholarships